MathiasHarrer/protect-website/content/en/ebert/index.md

 weight = 3  # Order that this section will appear.

 title = "Information"
-subtitle = "Dr. habil.
-David Daniel Ebert"
+subtitle = "Prof. Dr. David Daniel Ebert"
 +++

 ![](ebert_header.png)

 ## About